lmuntaner/tech-introduction-product-people/docs/serverless/functions.md

 The providers of the FaaS take care of scaling.
 You do not need to setup how much storage or total compute power you need.

 You only setup how much you want per function.
-The provider will replicate and scale that if there are two executions of the function at the same time.
+The provider will replicate and scale that if there are more than one execution of the function at the same time.

 ## Cost